Home-Automation-Project/Home-Automation-Overview/outdoors/computerized/sprinkler_monitor.md

           message: "Sprinkler flow unusually high — check for a broken head."

 6) Power & enclosure

-Place ESP32 + buck/USB supply in an IP65 box near the plumbing.
+* Place ESP32 + buck/USB supply in an IP65 box near the plumbing.

-Keep the sensor body outside; run the 3-wire cable into the box.
+* Keep the sensor body outside; run the 3-wire cable into the box.

-Add a 100 µF electrolytic across ESP32 5V/GND to ride out Wi-Fi bursts.
+* Add a 100 µF electrolytic across ESP32 5V/GND to ride out Wi-Fi bursts.

-Common ground between ESP32 and sensor is required.
+* Common ground between ESP32 and sensor is required.

 7) Calibration (do this once)

-In HA (or Serial), zero your total liters (flash or reset your counter).
+* In HA (or Serial), zero your total liters (flash or reset your counter).

-Open a single zone that gives steady flow into a bucket/metered container.
+* Open a single zone that gives steady flow into a bucket/metered container.

-Run until you’ve collected a known volume (e.g., 10.0 L).
+* Run until you’ve collected a known volume (e.g., 10.0 L).

-Read the pulse count (or compute from liters_total if you kept default 450).
+* Read the pulse count (or compute from liters_total if you kept default 450).

-If your firmware only shows liters_total, also capture the delta pulses during the run (temporarily print pulseCount to Serial, or compute: deltaP = liters_total * PULSES_PER_L if default was close).
+* If your firmware only shows liters_total, also capture the delta pulses during the run (temporarily print pulseCount to Serial, or compute: deltaP = liters_total * PULSES_PER_L if default was close).

-Compute K-factor:
+* Compute K-factor:
 PULSES_PER_L = (delta pulses) / (measured liters)

 Put that new value in the sketch, reflash, repeat a quick check.

 Example: You captured 19,000 pulses for 40.0 liters → PULSES_PER_L = 475.0

-8) Variations & upgrades

-Pressure sensor (0–10 bar analog) on ESP32 ADC to enrich diagnostics.

-Per-zone analytics: If you have your irrigation controller integrated in HA, tag each “flowing” period with the active zone entity for zone-by-zone water usage.

-Non-invasive ultrasonic clamp-on (expensive, less DIY), if you can’t cut into the pipe.

-## add pressure sensor
+## Add pressure sensor
 line pressure sensor to your sprinkler flow monitor so you can see PSI/bar, catch low-pressure/broken head events faster, and spot leaks even when flow is small.

 1) Pick a sensor (3 solid choices)